BITFORCE-IT/WildFlyApp/README.md

 1. \#\#\#DB_HOST\#\#\#

-    Hostname or IP address of the MySQL server host
+    hostname or IP address of the MySQL server host

 2. \#\#\#DB_PORT\#\#\#

     TCP Port number on which the MySQL server is listening

 3. \#\#\#DB_SCHEMA\#\#\#

-    The default database schema to apply to
+    the default database schema to apply to

 4. \#\#\#DB_USER\#\#\#

-    The user name to use for connecting the database
+    the user name to use for connecting the database

 5. \#\#\#DB_PASSWORD\#\#\#

-    The password of the user for connecting the database
+    the password of the user for connecting the database

 To make sure these environment variables exist, they are all defined with default values in Dockerfile like this: